Many years ago I was sitting in my favourite bar in Bali - The Reunion Club with a now good friend, Dave "Higgo" Higgins, whom I met at said bar.

 One of the things that I love about Bali is their hospitality.
 You can guarantee, you have no sooner started your Bintang before the staff are over asking you if you would like another beer.

-With this question brings the challenge of having to pull your bottle of beer out of the stubby holder to see how much beer you have left (yes us aussies are no good at knowing the answer to that just by feel and weight😳).
+With this question brings the challenge of having to pull your bottle of beer out of the Stubby Holder Pack to see how much beer you have left (yes us aussies are no good at knowing the answer to that just by feel and weight).
 In Bali they are a very snug fit, so this can be a strenuous activity (especially when you are used to doing NOTHING while you are in Bali).

 So my mate Higgo sitting next to me says, one day I am going to invent a stubby holder with a clear plastic viewing window down the front so I can see how much beer I have left.